Impasto

-Impasto is a technique used in painting, where paint is laid on an area of the surface thickly, usually thick enough that the brush or painting-knife strokes are visible.
+Impasto is a technique used in painting where paint is laid on an area of the surface thickly, usually thick enough that the brush or painting-knife strokes are visible.
 Paint can also be mixed right on the canvas.
 When dry, impasto provides texture; the paint appears to be coming out of the canvas.

 Etymology

 The word impasto is Italian in origin; in which it means "dough" or "mixture"; related to the verb impastare, "to knead", or "to paste".
 Italian usage of impasto includes both a painting and a potting technique.
 The root noun of impasto is pasta, meaning "paste".

-Mediums
+Media

 Oil paint is the traditional medium for impasto painting, due to its thick consistency and slow drying time.
 Acrylic paint can also be used for impasto by adding heavy body acrylic gels.
 Impasto is generally not used in watercolor or tempera without the addition of thickening agent due to the inherent thinness of these media.
 An artist working in pastels can produce a limited impasto effect by pressing a soft pastel firmly against the paper.